Andries Daniels: Life

-Little is known about his life.
+Little is known about Daniels' life.
 No records of the date and place of his birth or the names of his parents have been found to date.

 He is first mentioned in 1599 when he is registered under the name Andries Daniels at the Antwerp Guild of Saint Luke.
 He was recorded as a pupil studying painting with Pieter Brueghel the Younger.
 Pieter Brueghel the Younger was the son of the prominent landscape and genre painter Pieter Brueghel the Elder and brother of Jan Brueghel the Elder, a prolific painter in many genres and a major contributor in the development of floral painting in Northern Europe.
 Daniels may have participated in copying works of Pieter Brueghel the Elder during his period of apprenticeship.
 In 1602 he was registered as a master of the Guild.

 He executed a joint will with his wife Jozijnke van der Hoerst on 25 July 1640, which is the last record of his life.
 The date and place of his death are unknown.